Fairfax, South Carolina

 Fairfax is a town in Allendale County, South Carolina, United States.
-The population was 2,025 at the 2010 census, a decline of over one-third of its population of 3,206 from 2000.
+As of the 2020 census, Fairfax had a population of 1,505.

 History

 The Virginia Durant Young House was added to the National Register of Historic Places in 1983.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.3 sqmi, all land.